AthenaDecisionSystems/athena-owl-core/CONTRIBUTING.md

   - Complete description of project feature request, including but not limited to, components of the existing project that are impacted, as well as additional components that may need to be created.
   - A minimal, but complete, setup of steps to recreate environment necessary to identify the new feature's current gap.

 The more explicit and thorough you are in opening GitHub Issues, the more efficient your interaction with the maintainers will be.
-When creating the GitHub Issue for your bug report, documentation change, or feature request, be sure to add as many relevant labels as necessary (that are defined for that specific project).
+When creating the GitHub issue for your bug report, documentation change, or feature request, be sure to add as many relevant labels as necessary (that are defined for that specific project).
 These will vary by project, but will be helpful to the maintainers in quickly triaging your new GitHub issues.

 ## Code contributions